 “We are not all in the same boat.
 We are all in the same storm.”

 Right now, the storm is global, we’re calling it 2020/COVID-19 and it’s been a clusterf*ck doozy.
-And if you’re like my clients – your boat might be a little closer to the “super-yacht” scenario than the up-shit-creek-without-a-paddle kind…and you’re not sure how to feel about that.
+When you think about it, you realiez that your boat might be a little closer to the “super-yacht” scenario than the up-shit-creek-without-a-paddle kind…and you’re not sure how to feel about that.

 On the one hand, you’re grateful to be relatively secure from a basic-needs-for-survival standpoint.
 But you also feel guilty or you fear being judged for not seeming as affected as everyone else is by the storm that is 2020.
 You’re not worried about when your unemployment will run out or if you’ll be hired back when the office reopens or making rent or being able to afford groceries.
 Instead, quarantine has brought you face-to-face with the same problems you had pre-covid like job and relationship dissatisfaction, feeling stuck in old hurts you fear will never heal, or trying to ignore a nagging sense that everything sucks when nothing is obviously wrong.